-2.3 Driver Licensing Requirements
+2.3 Driver Licensing Requirements:

-- a.
-University employees (faculty, classified staff, appointed personnel) who drive on the job must have a valid Arizona Driver's License, of the classification appropriate to the type of vehicle being driven (typically Class D Operator). - b.
-Students (including student employees) and volunteers who have Arizona residency and who drive on university business are required to have an Arizona Driver's License. - c.
+1. University employees (faculty, classified staff, appointed personnel working physically in Arizona) who drive on the job must have a valid Arizona Driver's License, of the classification appropriate to the type of

+- vehicle being driven including meeting all standards and requirements for CDL licenses if required.
+University employees who reside out of state and whose work duty station is outside of Arizona must have a driver's license from the state where their duty station is located. - 2.
+Students and volunteers who have Arizona residency and who drive on university business are required to have an Arizona Driver's License. - 3.
 Foreign Driver's Licenses and International Driver's Licenses are not acceptable for driving on university business.
-Individuals with non-U.S. driver's licenses must obtain an Arizona Driver's License prior to driving on university business.

-- d.
-Per Arizona statutes, non-resident students enrolled for 7 or more semester hours are not considered Arizona residents, and are not required to obtain an Arizona Driver's License, even if employed.
-Non-resident students meeting these criteria, and who are required to drive on university business must meet the following additional requirements: - 1.
-Must have a valid license from another U.S. state or territory that is recognized in Arizona. - 2.
+Individuals with non-U.S. driver's licenses must obtain an Arizona Driver's License prior to driving on university business. - 4.
+Per Arizona statutes, non-resident students enrolled for 7 or more semester hours are not considered Arizona residents and are not required to obtain an Arizona Driver's License, even if employed.
+Non-resident students meeting these criteria, and who are required to drive on university business must meet the following additional requirements: - a.
+Must have a valid license from another U.S. state or territory that is recognized in Arizona. - b.
 Must provide a current copy of their motor vehicle record from the state where their license is issued that covers the previous 39 months, or their total licensed period, whichever is less.
 If driving for a university department or program, the cost to obtain the out-of-state driving record is the responsibility of the applicable department or program.
-Services to obtain this information are available for a fee through Human Resources. - 3.
-Non-resident drivers who require a Commercial Driver's License (CDL) for their assigned duties must meet the eligibility criteria in paragraph 2.2.c. above, and obtain an Arizona CDL, regardless of residency status.
+Services to obtain this information are available for a fee through Human Resources. - c.
+Non-resident drivers who require a Commercial Driver's License (CDL) for their assigned duties must obtain an Arizona CDL, regardless of residency status.